Late-night email warning: lawyer caution after Dunedin real estate agent lands in hot water

 "The agent has some years' experience in the industry: she knew the walls were fibreboard and not scrim," Harrison said.

-"She replied straightway to the purchasers saying: "There is no scrim in the house".
+"She replied straightaway to the purchasers saying: "There is no scrim in the house".
 With hindsight, she should have said: "The vendors and I are unaware of any scrim in the house".
 That fine distinction is the crux of the matter," Harrison said.

 "But unbeknownst to the agent or the vendors, at the time that the purchasers made this inquiry with the agent, the purchasers were in fact aware of scrim in the house themselves," Harrison said.